teco-kit/jActivity/README.md

 			[...]
 ```

-Finally you have to include the generated JavaScript code in your mobile website or webapplication.
+Finally, you have to include the generated JavaScript code in your mobile website or webapplication.
 You can use the function `getDecisionOfDT([...])` to access your classifier.
 A very minimalistic, simple classification would be: